-The student's committee marks the proposal to give the student helpful suggestions, and also completes a form that rate several categories of student performance.
+Assessment.
+Student performance on the oral exam will be assessed based on their fundamental knowledge, ability to synthesize information to generate new research ideas, and their ability to effectively communicate their science.
+A detailed rubric can be found on the Department website and will also be sent to students upon scheduling their oral exam.
 These ratings are aggregated and returned to the student to help them determine areas for improvement.
 The advisor also submits a written summary of the committee's discussion to the Graduate Coordinator.

 Students who fail the oral exam may retake the exam if the examining committee deems it appropriate.
-The second qualifying examination, if permitted, may be taken within six calendar months.
+The second qualifying examination, if permitted, may be taken within six (6) calendar months.
 If the student does not take and pass their second exam within this time period, the student's position in the PhD program will be terminated and the student will leave the program with a Master's degree.